Systemcluster/kitoken/README.md

 - SentencePiece uses the `▁` character to indicate whitespace, which means that during encoding, SentencePiece treats `▁` and space as the same character.
 During conversion to a Kitoken definition, `▁` is replaced with a regular space in the vocabulary.
 This means that Kitoken treats `▁` and space as different characters during encoding.
 - SentencePiece uses [different `nfkc` normalization rules in the `nmt_nfkc` and `nmt_nfkc_cf` schemes](https://github.com/google/sentencepiece/blob/master/doc/normalization.md) than during regular `nfkc` normalization.
 This difference is not entirely additive and prevents the normalization of `～` to `~`.
 Kitoken uses the regular `nfkc` normalization rules for `nmt_nfkc` and `nmt_nfkc_cf` and normalizes `～` to `~`.

+#### HuggingFace Tokenizers

+Kitoken can convert and initialize with HuggingFace Tokenizers definitions in `BPE` and `Unigram` format.

+TODO!

 #### Tiktoken